Boy Scout Summer Camping - Camp Meade

 Click here for the Boots and Paddles additional-items packing list and click here for the flyer.

 Trail to Eagle Specialty Camp (Week 6)

 The Camping Committee of the Hawk Mountain Council, Boy Scouts of America is proud to sponsor the 2015 Trail to Eagle Camp.
 This specialty camp will be held at the Hawk Mountain Scout Reservation from Sunday, July 26, 2015 – Friday, July 31, 2015.
 The cost for the camp is $340.00, which includes a Trail to Eagle Specialty Camp Shirt, Troop Photograph and the Friday evening Chicken BBQ for the Scout.
-Please check back at a later time for the Trail to Eagle Specialty Camp Reservation Form.
+Please click here for the registration form.